 South India Itinerary 4th Stop: Somewhere in India to Mysore

 I don’t know where my India road trip took me, it was over a mountain and to a small town in the middle of nowhere.
-All I remember was a lot of chai drinking, meeting my hot Indian dude’s 20 or so brothers and ending up with a very sore butt (from sitting on the motorbike for so long of course).
+All I remember was a lot of chai drinking and meeting my hot Indian dude’s 20 or so brothers.
 After the great India road trip of about 3 days I got on a bus to Mysore which was my next stop.

 Mysore’s a really great city and a must visit place in south India.
 I did happen to get swung around by my hair by a drunk local though and I then made a sharp exit on a night bus.
 I had planned to stay longer.
 If you read my How to NOT get beat up as a solo female traveler guide then I’m sure you’ll be just fine and you should stay a good 4-5 days here.